jm-rcc/hpc-docs/software/LibSoup.md

 # LibSoup
 ## Installed versions
  - libsoup/.3.0.8-gcc-11.3.0  (version), (toolchain)
-### Description
-libsoup is an HTTP client/server library for GNOME.
+>libsoup is an HTTP client/server library for GNOME.
 It uses GObjects and the glib main loop, to integrate well with GNOME applications, and also has a synchronous API, for use in threaded applications.